NoRule Book Banner

-Most people had never heard of Aaron Swartz until after he died.
+Most people, outside of the technology and activist worlds, had never heard of Aaron Swartz, until after he died

-By then, the headlines had already simplified him into something easy to categorise.
-Hacker.
+By then, the headlines had already simplified him into something easy to categorize : Hacker.
 Activist.
 Internet criminal.
 Digital rebel.

 But reducing Aaron Swartz to just a hacker misses the uncomfortable reason his story still resonates today.

-Instead, he spent much of his short life asking a dangerous question :
+Instead, he spent much of his short life asking two dangerous questions :

 The Boy Who Understood the Internet Before Most Adults Did